Small Business Life During COVID

 Original artwork is "Yarlu Jukurrpa" by traditional Warlpiri Aboriginal artist, Alicka Napanangka Brown, courtesy of Warlukurlangu Artists

-I am Charmaine Saunders, the co-founder of Mainie Australia, an Aboriginal-owned company built on a solid foundation of impeccable business ethics and a strong sense of social responsibility.
+Mainie Australia is an Aboriginal-owned company built on a solid foundation of impeccable business ethics and a strong sense of social responsibility.

 At Mainie, we are committed to helping Aboriginal women artists from some of the most remote and isolated desert communities in Central Australia earn an independent income from their own work and preserve their traditional cultural heritage for future generations.